Table of Contents

 - Mangroves moderate monsoonal tidal floods and reduce inundation of coastal lowlands.

-- They prevents coastal soil erosion.
+- They prevent coastal soil erosion.

-- Mangroves enhance natural recycling of nutrients.
+- Mangroves enhance the natural recycling of nutrients.

-Q2.
-Which one of the following is the correct sequence of ecosystems in the order of decreasing productivity?
+Q. Which one of the following is the correct sequence of ecosystems in the order of decreasing productivity?

 - Oceans, lakes, grasslands, mangroves